-How to get to your boat hire in Mykonos
+How to get to Mykonos?

 You can jump on a direct flight from Athens Airport to Mykonos Airport which will take a duration of 35 minutes.
 Flying from other Europe.
 There are several ferries departing daily from Piraeus port (Port Gate Ε7) to Mykonos New Port (Tourlos area), and from Rafina port to Mykonos New Port.
 The trip lasts from 2 hours (with speed ferry) and up to 6 hours (with conventional ferry).